yamachang/academic-YC/content/home/skills.md

 weight = 20  # Order that this section will appear.

 title = "Skills"
-subtitle = "Find my R code on [GitHub](https://github.com/yamachang) for research projects"
+subtitle = "Find my R code on [GitHub](https://github.com/yamachang) for research projects and reproducible script"

 # Showcase personal skills or business features.
 #